khalilmissaoui/khalilmissaoui/README.md

 ## I'm a human, Friend, Developer and a futur pianist haha!!
+- 🧑🏻‍💻 I m a student at web speciality field at ESPRIT .
 - 🔭 I just started my intership at : Next Consulting !!
 - 🌱 I’m currently learning Jenkins , pipes and anything i can touch about devOps 🤣
 - 👯 I’m looking to integrate what i ve learnt in some professional projects